Welcome to the official site of the Humanist Fellowship!

 - Lena Nechet, President - media, public image, organization, web design;

-- John Palmer, Treasurer - finance, membership list, mail;
+- John Palmer, Treasurer - finance, membership list, paper mail;

 - Douglas Wright, Secretary - legal documents, inventory;

 - Michael McCarron, Vice-President - equipment storage.